-Estonian Haemophilia Society unifies patients with haemophilia A, haemophilia B and von Willebrand’s disease, and their family members.
+The Estonian Haemophilia Society unites patients with haemophilia A, haemophilia B and von Willebrand’s disease, and their family members.

-Estonian Haemophilia Society is a non-covermental organization founded on the 7th of November in 1992 with the main goal to improve quality of life of patients with haemophilia.
+The Estonian Haemophilia Society is a non-governmental organization founded on the 7th of November 1992 to improve patients’ quality of life.

 At that time the main goal was to achieve adequate treatment for all patients with haemophilia in Estonia.
-In 1994 the purified FVIII concentrates become available first time in Estonia.
-Since that, the annual usage of FVIII concentrates has increased reaching the steady state at 1 IU/ per capita in 1998.
-Patients have been treated with FVIII concentrate produced according to fractionation contract from plasma collected in Estonia.
-Nowadays coagulation factor concentrates are bought by Estonian Central Health Fund to cover needs of all patients.
+In 1994 purified FVIII concentrates became available for the first time in Estonia.
+Since then, the annual usage of FVIII concentrates has increased, reaching the steady-state of 1 IU per capita in 1998.
+Patients have been treated with FVIII concentrates produced according to the fractionation contract from plasma collected in Estonia.
+Nowadays coagulation factor concentrates are bought by the Estonian Central Health Fund to cover the needs of all patients.
 On-demand home-therapy is now available for all haemophilia patients.
 The laboratory facilities have improved remarkably allowing diagnosing the severity of haemophilia and different types of von Willebrand’s disease.